krisztianb/typedoc-umlclass/README.md

 # typedoc-umlclass

-**Plugin for TypeDoc that generates UML class diagrams**

-## Usage

-TypeDoc automatically detects plugins installed via npm.
-After installation TypeDoc can be used normally and this plugin is going to create a UML class diagram for every class and interface within your project.
+This is a plugin for [TypeDoc](https://github.com/TypeStrong/typedoc) that automatically inserts a UML class diagrams into the doc pages of your classes and interfaces.

 Example: